unadlib/fronts/README.md

 ### Built-in packages

-In modern front-end projects, it is not common to have requirements that cross multiple frameworks, but more common to have micro frontends architecture with one or two frameworks.
-So when the micro frontends modules are all in the same framework, Fronts recommends using Fronts built-in packages for that framework, such as `fronts-react`, `fronts-vue` and `fronts-ng`, otherwise please use `front`.
+The most popular frontend frameworks are React, Vue and Angular.
+When the micro frontends uses one of these frameworks, it is recommended to use Fronts built-in package for this framework, such as `fronts-react`, `fronts-vue` and `fronts-ng`, otherwise please use `front`.

 | Packages       | Support Framework |         Status |
 | :------------- | :---------------: | -------------: |